Auni Nuolivaara: Personal life

 She was married to the linguist and educator Armas Nuolivaara, PhD.

 Career

 Teacher

-Nuolivaara qualified as a teacher in 1905, and worked at primary, secondary and folk high school levels as teacher of music, French and other subjects, as well as head teacher, on and off for the next 20 years.
+Nuolivaara qualified as a teacher in 1905, and worked at primary, secondary, and folk high school levels as a teacher of music, French, and other subjects, as well as head teacher, on and off for the next 20 years.

 Artist

 She was a keen amateur artist, making several study trips around Europe, as well as learning drawing and painting at the Accademia di Belle Arti di Roma in Italy, until the outbreak of World War I disrupted her travels.